UniQA: Unified Vision-Language Pre-training for Image Quality and Aesthetic Assessment

 \section{Introduction}

-The advent of the mobile internet has empowered users worldwide to swiftly and easily share images.
-Presently, images dominate various social media platforms.
-The visual quality and aesthetics serve as crucial factors that aid these platforms in delivering high-quality images to users, thereby enhancing user experience.
-Furthermore, these aspects can effectively guide individuals in image photography and editing.
-Consequently, the Image Quality Assessment (IQA)\footnote{The IQA in this work refers to the no-reference image quality assessment.} and Image Aesthetic Assessment (IAA), which can automatically measure the perceived quality and beauty of an image, are highly important and desired.
+Image Quality Assessment (IQA)\footnote{The IQA in this work refers to the no-reference IQA.} and Image Aesthetic Assessment (IAA) aim to measure the perceived quality and beauty of an image.
+They find broad applications in many scenarios, such as guiding individuals in image photography and editing, and serving as tools for image dehazing model~\cite{zhao2021refinednet}.
+Consequently, huge efforts~\cite{su2020blindly,ke2021musiq,he2022rethinking,ke2023vila} have been devoted to establishing effective IQA and IAA models.

 IQA and IAA concentrate on distinct aspects of image assessment, with IQA primarily focusing on the distortion level of the image, while IAA is oriented towards evaluating the aesthetic appeal of the image.
-Due to this divergence, most current works address these tasks independently, enhancing model performance by designing deeper and more sophisticated networks for either the IQA or IAA task.
-However, these approaches often overlook the underlying commonality between tasks: \textbf{simulating human subjective perceptions of images.}

-Specifically, in human subjective evaluation of images, quality and aesthetics exhibit a mutual influence, such that high-quality images tend to possess a higher aesthetic appeal compared to their low-quality counterparts.
-Thus, the learning process for both tasks not only acquires features unique to themselves but also involves the learning of task-agnostic common representations.
-This commonality sparks an idea: \begin{tightcenter} \textit{Can we develop a foundational model with robust visual assessment perceptions consistent with human to benefit both IQA and IAA tasks?} \end{tightcenter} To achieve this, we propose the \textbf{Uni}fied pre-training of \textbf{Q}uality and \textbf{A}esthetics (UniQA) to learn general perceptions that align with human subjective image assessment.
-Different from some works~\cite{zhang2023synergetic,gotz2023inter} that also attempt to jointly evaluate image quality and aesthetics, our UniQA learns powerful image assessment representations through pre-training, thereby more effectively boosting performance in both IQA and IAA tasks.
+Despite their differences, IQA and IAA have underlying commonality: \textbf{simulating human subjective perceptions of images.} Specifically, in human subjective image evaluation, quality and aesthetics exhibit a mutual influence~\cite{gotz2023inter}, such that high-quality images are more likely to possess a higher aesthetic appeal compared to their low-quality counterparts.
+Thus, the learning process for both tasks not only acquires features unique to themselves but also involves the learning of task-agnostic common representations~\cite{jenadeleh2017blind}.
+This commonality sparks an idea: \begin{tightcenter} \textit{Can we develop a foundational model with robust visual assessment perceptions consistent with human to benefit both IQA and IAA tasks?} \end{tightcenter}